pupilfirst/wd301-scripts/react-app-state/react-hook-form/README.md

 ### Available solutions
-To address the limitations and issues associated with managing form fields using useState, the React community have developed some very useful libraries to handle forms, effortlessly:
+To address the limitations and issues associated with managing form fields using `useState`, the React community have developed some very useful libraries to handle forms, effortlessly:

 1. [React Hook Form](https://react-hook-form.com/):
 > Action: open the [URL](https://react-hook-form.com/) in browser